Hello there! Thanks for stopping by!

 Short(ish) but Snazzy(ish) Bio

-Mae Respicio is an award-winning author of books for young readers, including The House That Lou Built, which received the Asian/Pacific American Library Association Honor Award and was named an NPR Best Book.
-Inspired by her Filipino American childhood, Mae's stories celebrate all the ways that kids find their place in the world.
+Mae Respicio is the award-winning author of over 20 books for young readers, including engaging nonfiction and novels that celebrate all the ways that kids find their place in the world.
+Mae’s books have received starred reviews, the Asian/Pacific American Library Association Honor Award, been named an NPR Best Book, and have been named to many state-reading and “best book” lists.
 Her latest, Isabel in Bloom, was praised by The New York Times as a “sweet and heartfelt novel [that] explores how bumpy beginnings can offer chances for new growth.”
-She’s also written over a dozen nonfiction books for kids.
-Mae lives in California with her husband, sons, one rascally dog, and two sweet pet rats.
+Mae lives in California with her husband, sons, one rascally dog (Riggs), and sweet pet rats (Popcorn and Crash).

 Raise your hand if you love to read!